Our complete selection of laser diodes is available on the LD Selection Guide tab above.

 0.1 nm at -20 dB (1310 nm and 1550 nm Versions)

 These DFB lasers are housed in a compact, pigtailed, TO can package with a B-pin or D-pin code.
 Thorlabs also offers a compatible mount with an integrated thermistor and TEC (Item # LDM9LP), which provides temperature control that can help maximize the life of the laser diode.
 An integrated optical isolator and FC/APC connector provide protection against back reflections that could de-stabilize the laser performance.
+The FC/APC connector key of the LP1550-PAD2 is aligned with the slow axis of the fiber.

 While the center wavelength is listed for the laser diodes below, this is only a typical number.
 The center wavelength of a particular unit varies from production run to production run, so the diode you receive may not operate at the typical center wavelength.
 After clicking "Choose Item" below, a list will appear that contains the center wavelength, output power, and operating current of each in-stock unit.
 Clicking on the red Docs Icon () next to the serial number provides access to a PDF with serial-number-specific L-I-V and spectral characteristics.